Book proposal submitted (2020), book manuscript in progress

 Abstract:

-In this book, informed by my ten years of ethnographic field surveys in Senegal, I present a comparative study on the production of marriages and families in two Muslim and one Christian socioreligious youth organization.
-By studying the socioreligious mobilizations of young people engaged in Muslim and Catholic groups, I aim at apprehending why and how young Senegalese become involved in socioreligious organizations that break with the current codes of religious practice and, in the process, violate the established social and political order.
+In this book, informed by my 15 years of ethnographic field surveys in Senegal, I present a comparative study on the production of marriages and families in two Muslim socioreligious youth organization.
+By studying the socioreligious mobilizations of young people engaged in Muslim groups, I aim at apprehending why and how young Senegalese become involved in socioreligious organizations that break with the current codes of religious practice and, in the process, violate the established social and political order.
 I show that these forms of transgression bring with them social and political innovations.

 A demonstration of Sheikh Bethio’s disciples, 2012 Presidential Elections, Nord Foire, Dakar, Senegal ©Marie Brossier